r23712/Front-end-Developer-Interview-Questions/README.md

 * Can you describe the difference between progressive enhancement and graceful degradation?
 	* *Progressive enhancement is starting from a baseline and then building enhancements for new browser tech on top.*
 	* *Graceful degradation is starting with designing for the most optimal browser experience first and then designing fallbacks for older browsers.*
-	* Bonus points for describing feature detection
 	* *Some methods for doing this are media queries, javascript polyfills and javascript detection libraries such as Modernizr*

 * Explain what "Semantic HTML" means.
 	* *It means the opposite of using divs for everything.
 Taking advantage of new HTML5 elements like nav, article, header, footer, etc.*